If you’ve read up about ETF investing as a Singaporean, you’re probably familiar with the topic of Ireland-domiciled ETFs vs US-domiciled ETFs.

 Next, both VOO/IBKR and VOO/Syfe Trade incur additional percentage-based costs as compared to CSPX/IBKR.

-Percentage-based costs grow in tandem with your portfolio value – so as your investment grows, so does the cost.
+Percentage-based costs grow in tandem with your portfolio value – so as your investment grows, does the cost.

 Meanwhile, CSPX/IBKR incurs more fixed brokerage costs, which will likely remain largely constant throughout your investment horizon.